Last updated 2026-05-05

 The word “validator” is overloaded in Ethereum.
 If you’ve worked around proof-of-stake, you’re used to it meaning a consensus validator: an operator who stakes ETH to propose and attest blocks, securing the chain.
 That’s a completely different role.

-In practice: a validator is an address that responds to ValidationRequested events, scores the agent on the specified tag (safety, accuracy, cost, or any bytes32 tag), and calls submitResponse to emit a ValidationResponded event with a score from 0 to 100.
+In practice: a validator is an address that responds to ValidationRequest events, scores the agent against the request brief, and calls validationResponse to emit a ValidationResponse event with a score from 0 to 100 and a tag such as safety, accuracy, or cost.
 No permission required beyond a funded wallet.

 - A funded address with the chain’s native gas token to send each response transaction